snalahi/Generative-AI-Driven-Commercial-Recommendation-Engine/README.md

    - Normalize and standardize data to ensure consistency.

 **3. Generative AI Model:**
    - Choose a generative AI model for generating recommendations.
-You can consider using language models like GPT-3 or newer models if available.
    - Fine-tune the model on relevant data to understand regional shopping preferences, product descriptions, and customer feedback.
    - Implement a dialogue system that can interact with users to understand their needs and preferences.